 Apply now to study entirely online from January 2021, you will have the option to join your cohort in Durham later in 2021 if you decide to.
 The application deadline to study in person in Durham from January 2021 has now passed.
 Find out more.

 For application purposes, the course code is N5K609J.

 |Mode of study|

-Durham’s MSc Marketing programme will equip you with the essential skills and knowledge to excel long-term across all marketing-related careers.
-More
+Our Marketing MSc will equip you with the essential skills and knowledge to excel in the long term across all marketing-related careers.

 Marketing touches all aspects of an organisation and helps shape and direct corporate strategy.